Saintdoggie/dotfiles/README.md

 * Rofi as the Application launcher.

 ## Warning
-* You WILL need to modify the makefile and change the file location of all the dotfiles
+* You WILL need to modify the makefile as some of the ways I do things are hacky and probably don't work on your system
+* if you want this for the Hyprland configs, just take those ones instead of doing the work to port everything to your system
+* You may need to do the following:
+    * check the makefile, look at all file paths and modify them for you
+    *

 ## Config Credits
 Rofi, Waybar and Hyprland configs are based on Chris Titus's and Linuxmobile's configs